 - Staten Island Ferry

 My approach to this list is to recommend the vendors I have worked with previously and whom I would be proud to hire for my own wedding.
 All of these vendors are professional, creative, and will absolutely get the job done.
-In my seven years of photographing weddings and events here in New York City, I have worked with a lot of vendors.
+In my ten years of photographing weddings and events here in New York City, I have worked with a lot of vendors.
 These are the ones that stand out to me personally.

 - If you are planning your wedding from afar, then I always recommend having a set of feet on the ground and to use a wedding planner.